voiio/voiio.github.io/product_development.md

 ### OKR initiatives

-Strategic initiatives developed with a department and prioritized in close coordination with an objective owner.
+Strategic initiatives are developed with a department and prioritized in close coordination with an objective owner.
 Those initiatives could be features and also research tasks, surveys, content work and more.

 They are prioritized over anything else to ensure the success of our OKRs.

 OKR initiatives should be in line with our long-term product vision.

-OKR initiatives are usually tracking in a separate lane on the Kanban board.
+OKR initiatives are usually tracked in a separate lane on the Kanban board.

 ### New feature tickets

 New features are the result of analysis or research based user demand.
-The product and design team owns the requirements engineering and conception of new features.
+The product and design teams own the requirements engineering and conception of new features.
 They are responsible for creating tickets that are ready to be pulled into the backlog.

 ### Growth opportunity